 In viewing the negative aspects, concrete is unfortunately quite heavy, and it is often noted that a concrete structure expends a large portion of its capacity merely carrying itself.
 Attempts to make concrete less dense, while maintaining high-quality levels, have generally resulted in increased costs.
-Nevertheless, use of lightweight concrete can sometimes result in overall economies.
+Nevertheless, use of lightweight concrete can someimes result in overall economies.

 Concrete requires more quality control than most other building materials.
-Modem transit-mixed concrete suppliers are available to all U.S. urban areas, and the mix is usually of a uniformly high quality.
+Modern ransit-mixed concrete suppliers are available to all U.S. urban areas, and the mix is usually of a uniformly high quality.
 Field- or job-mixed concrete requires knowledgable supervision, however.
-In any type of concrete work, missing or mislocated reinforcing bars can result in elements with reduced load capacities.
-Poor handling and/or curing conditions can seriously weaken any concrete.
-For these and other reasons, most building codes require independent field inspections at various stages of construction.
+In any type of concrete work, missing or mislocated reinforcing bars lions can seriously weaken any concrete.
+For these and other reasons, most building codes can result in elements with reduced load capacities.
+Poor handling and/or curing condirequire independent field inspections at various stages of construction.